 Tempe is a rapidly growing city just southeast of Phoenix.
 Home of the ASU Sun Devils, this college town is jam-packed with eclectic bars, shopping centers, and sporting events.

 Catch an entertaining game at the Sun Devil Football Stadium, then enjoy a night out on Mill Avenue.
 The trendy bars in this hopping area deliver good vibes and good drinks every day of the week.

-There are also some easy hiking trails surrounding the campus.
+There are also some easy hiking trails surrounding the campus, making this a good place to go hiking near Phoenix.
 The mountains in this area aren’t very big, but you’ll be sure to feel the burn hiking up Camelback Mountain.

 Or if hiking isn’t your forte, head to Tempe Town Lake for a relaxing day on the water.
 You can explore the lake when you rent a boat, kayak, or paddleboard from Northshore Watersport Rentals.

 The real-life lazy river of Arizona.
 Salt River tubing is a must when you’re in Phoenix!

 🗺️ Distance from Phoenix: 35 minutes | 📍 Google Maps